aschrein/aschrein.github.io/_posts/2019-06-13-whatsup-with-my-branches-on-gpu.markdown

 ![Figure 8](/assets/rand.png)
 ###### Figure 8.
 Divergent threads execution time
 The x axis is SW thread id, the y axis is clock cycles; the different bars show how much time is wasted by grouping threads with different wave widths compared to single threaded execution.
-The executuion time of a wave is equal to the maximum execution time among confined lanes.
+The execution time of a wave is equal to the maximum execution time among confined lanes.
+You can see that the performance is already ruined at SIMD8, further widening just makes it slightly worse.
 ![Figure 9](/assets/sorted.png)
 ###### Figure 9.
 Coherent threads execution time
 This figure shows the same bars but this time iteration counts are sorted over thread ids, so that threads with similar iteration counts get dispatched to the same wave.